Dry Face Skin: Causes, Remedies & Skincare Routine

 3. Aging

 As we age, the skin naturally produces less oil.
-This is why dryness becomes more common over time.
+This is why dryness becomes more common over time, and why consistent moisturizing becomes non-negotiable.

 4. Skin Conditions

-Certain conditions like Eczema and Psoriasis can lead to persistent dryness and irritation.
+Certain conditions like eczema and psoriasis can lead to persistent dryness and irritation.

 5. Dehydration